gege13007/RGB-Led-matrix-with-Gif-decoder-RP2040-pico/README.md

 Six matrix chained, with a Pico and a power supply

 ## Types of display
+There are various types of displays that come with the same Hub75 connector.
+From 16, 32 or 64 lines or colomns, this librairy works for now only with 32x32 leds matrix.
+The 32 lines are adressed with A,B,C,D lines.
+The Pico Raspberry can drive one chain of matrix (up to 8 can be chained).

 ## Connection
 The GPIO mapping and all connections are described in matrix.h.
 The control of the chained dot-matrix is made by matric.c.
 This task needs for speed, and is designed to run in the second of the two cores of our RP2040.